uzzu/dotenv-gradle/examples/hierarchical_definitions/README.md

         └── src
 ```

-Because in Gradle, the directory hierarchy only means default name of subproject. (so it can be changed)
+The reason is that in Gradle, the directory hierarchy only means default name of subproject (so it can be changed).

 Run `./gradlew clean` and see console outputs.

 Edit `build.gradle.kts`, `sub1/build.gradle.kts`, `sub2/build.gradle.kts` or each `.env` file.

 Then run to see if how it works.

+## Old Versions

+Note that the plugin until version 1.x referred only to an `.env` file in the root project directory, and could not create environement variable extensions which are only used in subproject.